richardliuu/Glowly/SETUP.md

 ## Step 2: Launch Virtual Environment

 Run `Set-ExecutionPolicy Unrestricted -Scope Process` to confirm you have the ability to run all scripts.
-Next, create a
+Next, create a virtual environment by running the command `python -m venv .venv`.
+This provides you with a virtual environment to run the frontend & backend.

+## Step 3: Launch Frontend & Backend

+Your terminal should be split, so enter `cd frontend` on the first terminal, and enter `cd backend` on the second.
+To launch the frontend, run `npm run dev`, and to run the backend, run `python manage.py runserver`.
+Congratulations!
+You successfully launched Glowly, now follow the instructions on the website!

 .venv\Scripts\activate
 cd backend
 python manage.py runserver

-# Running the frontend

 .venv\Scripts\activate    (Root Directory)
 cd frontend